echoCTF/echoCTF.RED/README.md

 For more details check [echoCTF.RED@ReadTheDocs](https://echoctfred.rtfd.io).

 ## Disclaimer
-This project is currently under HEAVY restructure and development and may not be in a _usable_ state.

-The documents and guides in this repository are only examples and are not meant to be used in production.
+The documents and guides in this repository are only examples and are not meant to be used to setup production environments.

-The project is far from plug-n-play at the moment and you are required to have a fairly good understanding of the services involved.
+Special care should be taken with securing and restring access to your setups.

-Apply common logic when copy pasting command and files :)
+Apply common logic when copy pasting commands and files :)

 echoCTF is software that comes with absolutely no warranties whatsoever.
 By using echoCTF, you take full responsibility for any and all outcomes that